The Most Beautiful Backwaters in Kerala, India

 Kerala’s Backwaters Travel Tips

 There is plenty of accommodation in and around the backwaters of Kerala.
 From luxurious resorts to budget guesthouses and friendly homestays.
 If you are on a budget, giesthouses and homestays arev probably your best option.
 Hostels are now also emerging in India.
 Zostel hostel is a reliable chain with cheap dormitories for solo travellers.

 What you will eat largely depends on the tour company you book your tour with.
 In the luxurious houseboats they might even serve you western breakfasts, but in most cases expect Indian cuisine.
 Not that this is bad.
 In fact, Kerala food is absolutely delicious.

 One of the highlights of my trip to Kerala were the homecooked meals at my homestay in Munroe’s island.
 At the budget canoe tours they often stopped at a restaurant serving a Keralan thali.
 A thali is a plate of rice with different curries on a banana leaf.
 Keralan curries are often flavoured with coconut and mustard seeds.
 I absolutely loved the food I had in Kerala.

 Allepey and Kochi are both easy to travel to.
 From most places there are frequent buses and trains to Allepey (Allapuzha), Kochi (Ernakulam) and Varkala.
 To reach Munroe’s island you can take a taxi from Kollam or the infrequent local train.

-Disclaimer: This post contains affiliate links.
+Disclaimer: This post about the best backwaters in Kerala contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!